EXECUTIVE PRESENCE – What is it? How can you get it?

 The first thing people do when in difficulty, is to look to their leader.
 And they do so with questions on their minds.
 What is our leader’s reading of the problem?
 Does he or she capable of finding a solution?
 And, when they see their leader calm and decisive, they tell themselves, “Our leader knows the way.
 Let us follow and we will be OK”.

-Talking about being calm and decisive under pressure ie more easily said than done!
-It takes a great deal of self-control and self-management.
-You can’t take the easy way out by opting for simplistic black or white /fight or flee responses.
-You need to think, critically and creatively, and find win-win solutions.
+Talking about being calm and decisive under pressure is more easily said than done!
+It takes a great deal of self-control, self-management and self-confidence.
+As a leader you can’t take the easy way out by opting for simplistic black or white /fight or flee responses.
+You need to think, critically, creatively, and boldly, to find win-win solutions.
 And, when you do that, you carry your team along.

-In short, crunch time is also “show leadership” time.
+In short, crunch time is also “show leadership / show courage” time.
 Show it and people will follow you.

 - Executive Presence is a skill worth acquiring.
 And you can easily do it.
 All it takes is conscious effort and practice.